 The Group minimizes its credit risk in sales of real estate to individuals and legal entities by performing such transactions mostly on a pre-payment basis.
-Installments are given only after creditworthiness analysis and is not significant currently.
+Installments until the commissioning are given only after creditworthiness analysis, the schedule of payments is close to the degree of fulfillment of obligations under the contracts, as a result of which there is no significant difference between the customer's payment and the fulfilled obligation under the contracts.

-For the purpose of operational control over the level of credit risk, buyers and customers are divided into groups according to credit characteristics, such as the type of buyer (individual / legal entity), the type of contract, the timing of occurrence and repayment.
+For the purpose of operational control over the level of credit risk, suppliers and customers are divided into groups according to credit characteristics, such as the type of counterparty (individual / legal entity), the type of contract, the timing of occurrence and repayment.
 The Group's sales department analyzes compliance with the payment schedule by customers on a monthly basis.
 In case of violation of payment terms by buyers, a decision is made either to change the installment schedule or to terminate equity participation agreements.

-The Group does not require any collateral to be present for its trade and other receivables.
+The Group does not request any collateral to be present for its trade and other receivables.